fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 tags: [C++, tools, Vulkan, Shaders, SPIR-V, Lua]
 ---

 As an early pre-article note: I have written various versions of this article about three times now.
 ShaderTools has evolved *so* much from it's initial versions, and is constantly improving, so it was hard to ever feel it was "ready" to share.
-Or, I'd write half the content I needed then realize that (usually) I had written some new feature or fix that solved a problem I mentioned in the writing.
+Or, I'd write half the content I needed then realize that (usually) I had written some new feature or fix that solved a problem I mentioned in the writing - like the resource group system.
+That has gone through so many variations and iterations that I could write a whole article *just* on that content.
 So, here goes nothing: and hopefully, this ages well.

 # Toolchains: the Reality of Engine Development